AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

 ## Footer
 The footer is where all the social media networks lie.
 When the mouse pointer is on top of the icon it changes to a light green color to match the color scheme of the page.
 I also added an icon to contact us.
-I added my name too, as the author and creator of the website.
+I added my name too, as the creator of this website.

 <img src="assets/images/footer-buttons.png" alt="Kids first footer">